-Here is the proof of another fact (a standard one, put here for completeness) mentioned in Introduction, Remark 1.13:
+Here is the proof of another fact (a standard one, put here for completeness) mentioned in Introduction:

 Proposition A.5.
-For every $(f, K, \mathbf{U}) \in \mathscr{A}^{\mathrm{BD}}$ , the set of periodic points in $\mathbf{U}$ that are not hyperbolic repelling is finite, if we count an interval of periodic points as one point.
+For every $(f, K, \mathbf{U}) \in \mathscr{A}^{BD}$ , the set of periodic points in $\mathbf{U}$ that are not hyperbolic repelling is finite, if we count an interval of periodic points as one point.
 Such a non-degenerate interval cannot intersect K.

-Suppose now that p is an indifferent periodic point accumulated by periodic points of the same or doubled period.
-If there existed attracting or one-sided attracting periodic points, all on the same side of p (with the same or doubled period) arbitrarily close to p, this would contradict the fact already proven that there is only a finite number of them.
-So this "accumulation" case cannot happen.
+In the remaining case there would be attracting or indifferent attracting from one side periodic points (with the same or doubled period) arbitrarily close to p, contradicting the fact already proved that there is only a finite number of them.